AleksandarPredic/shortcodes-custom-css/README.md

 This code will help you make custom css for Visual Composer shortcodes.
 It can be used to avoid using inline styles and do it the proper WP way.

 ### How to use it
-To add your shortcode to the Visual Composer content elements list, vc_map() function should be called with an array of special attributes describing your shortcode. $params Associative array which holds instructions for Visual Composer and is used in "mapping" process.
+To add your shortcode to the Visual Composer content elements list, vc_map() function should be called with an array of special attributes describing your shortcode. $params Associative array holds instructions for Visual Composer and is used in "mapping" process.
 In params array we have only one element as array with list of params.

  ```
 <?php